sharmasushil/BEVSeg2TP/README.md

 # Code will release soon

 ☞To delve deeper into our findings and gain a more comprehensive understanding of our results, we invite you to explore the additional insights presented in our video.
-You can access the video by following this link:
+You can access the video by following this link

 🎬: https://youtu.be/GExPsC-gr0o